lunatask/lunatask/README.md

 - Humans cannot keep the focus on the current task
 - Current productivity apps are good at remembering stuff for humans, they're not so great at helping humans to get stuff actually done

-The Goal is to provide the right set of tools for humans to get stuff actually done this time without feeling overwhelmed or stressed too much.
+The goal is to provide the right set of tools for humans to get stuff actually done without feeling overwhelmed or stressed too much.

 ## Features